Avazars/WargameRepo/Wargame Notes/Brainstorm File.md

 - High Sci-Fi
 - Use a dice pool system where doubles and triples can proc weapon abilities
 - Played on  6'x4' board
+- Cannot increase success values higher then 6+ and lower then 2+

+Triples count as a double
+Quads count as a 2 doubles and 1 triple

 ## Factions
 [[Constructs]]